Spring 2020 classes have resumed online.Please visit

 Q. Can I apply and be admitted if I am still attending college?

-A. No. The State requires that an individual have earned at least a bachelor’s degree prior to being admitted into an Educator Preparation Program (EPP).
+A. No. The State requires that an individual have earned at least a bachelor’s degree prior to being admitted into an alternative certification Educator Preparation Program (EPP).

 Q. Do I need to take the THEA to be admitted into the Alternative Teacher Certification Program?